evennia/evennia/docs/source/Howtos/Evennia-for-roleplaying-sessions.md

 We will assume you start from scratch.
 You need Evennia installed, as per the [Setup Quickstart](../Setup/Installation.md) instructions.
-Initialize a new game directory with `evennia init
+Initialize a new game directory with `evennia init `<gamedirname>`.
-<gamedirname>`.
 In this tutorial we assume your game dir is simply named `mygame`.
-You can use the
+You can use the default database and keep all other settings to default for now.
+Familiarize yourself with the
-default database and keep all other settings to default for now.
-Familiarize yourself with the `mygame` folder before continuing.
-You might want to browse the [First Steps Coding](Beginner-Tutorial/Part1/Beginner-Tutorial-Part1-Overview.md) tutorial, just to see roughly where things are modified.
+`mygame` folder before continuing.
+You might want to browse the  [Beginner Tutorial](Beginner-Tutorial/Part1/Beginner-Tutorial-Part1-Overview.md) tutorial, just to see roughly where things are modified.

 ## The Game Master role

 In brief:

-* Simplest way: Being an admin, just give one account `Admins` permission using the standard `@perm` command.
+* Simplest way: Being an admin, just give one account `Admins` permission using the standard `perm` command.
 * Better but more work: Make a custom command to set/unset the above, while tweaking the Character to show your renewed GM status to the other accounts.

 ### The permission hierarchy

-Evennia has the following [permission hierarchy](../Concepts/Building-Permissions.md#assigning-permissions) out of the box: *Players, Helpers, Builders, Admins* and finally *Developers*.
+Evennia has the following [permission hierarchy](../Components/Permissions.md) out of the box: *Players, Helpers, Builders, Admins* and finally *Developers*.
 We could change these but then we'd need to update our Default commands to use the changes.
 We want to keep this simple, so instead we map our different roles on top of this permission ladder.

 1. `Players` is the permission set on normal players.
 This is the default for anyone creating a new account on the server.